Fast Algorithm for Constrained Linear Inverse Problems: Abstract

 \section{Abstract}

-We consider the constrained Linear Inverse Problem (LIP), where a certain atomic norm (like the $\ell_1 $ and the Nuclear norm) is minimized subject to a quadratic constraint.
+We consider the constrained Linear Inverse Problem (LIP), where a certain atomic norm (like the $\ell_1 $ norm) is minimized subject to a quadratic constraint.
 Typically, such cost functions are non-differentiable which makes them not amenable to the fast optimization methods existing in practice.
 We propose two equivalent reformulations of the constrained LIP with improved convex regularity: (i) a smooth convex minimization problem, and (ii) a strongly convex min-max problem.
-These problems could be solved by applying existing acceleration based convex optimization methods which provide better \mmode{ O \left( \nicefrac{1}{k^2} \right) } theoretical convergence guarantee.
-However, to fully exploit the utility of these reformulations, we also provide a novel algorithm, to which we refer as the Fast Linear Inverse Problem Solver (FLIPS), that is tailored to solve the reformulation of the LIP.
-We demonstrate the performance of FLIPS on the sparse coding problem arising in image processing tasks.
-In this setting, we observe that FLIPS consistently outperforms the Chambolle-Pock and C-SALSA algorithms--two of the current best methods in the literature.
+These problems could be solved by applying existing acceleration-based convex optimization methods which provide better $ O \left( \nicefrac{1}{k^2} \right)$ theoretical convergence guarantee, improving upon the current best rate of $O \left( \nicefrac{1}{k} \right)$.
+We also provide a novel algorithm named the Fast Linear Inverse Problem Solver (FLIPS), which is tailored to maximally exploit the structure of the reformulations.
+We demonstrate the performance of FLIPS on the classical problems of Binary Selection, Compressed Sensing, and Image Denoising.
+We also provide open source \texttt{MATLAB} and \texttt{PYTHON} package for these three examples, which can be easily adapted to other LIPs.